Perfect matchings in 3-partite 3-uniform hypergraphs: An absorption lemma for -partite -graphs

 \section{An absorption lemma for $k$-partite $k$-graphs}

-Here, we prove a version of the absorption lemma given by H{\`a}n, Person, Schacht~\cite{MR2496914} for $k$-partite $k$-graphs.
-Thus, its proof follows the same arguments as in~\cite{MR2496914}.
-For the sake of completeness, we include the proof below.
+Here, we prove a $k$-partite version of the absorption lemma for $k$-graphs given by H{\`a}n, Person and Schacht~\cite{MR2496914}.
+Its proof follows along the same lines as in~\cite{MR2496914}.
+For completeness, we include the proof below.
 First we need the following simple proposition.